BOTCoinNetwork/botcoin/docs/fees.rst

 ================

 Every operation that modifies the state (transfer, smart-contract creation, smart-contract call, etc.) carries a cost.
-Within the EVM, this cost is denominated in gas.
+Within the BVM, this cost is denominated in gas.
 For example, a simple transfer costs 21000 gas.
 When users create and submit transactions, they can set the maximum amount of gas they want to spend, and how many ``Attoms`` (10^-18 Tenom) they are willing to pay per